matthiasdiener/orderedsets/doc/OrderedSets.rst

     A type variable for items in an :class:`~orderedsets.OrderedSet` and :class:`~orderedsets.IndexSet`.
-    All items must be :class:`~collections.abc.Hashable`.
+    All items must be hashable.

 .. class:: orderedsets.T_cov

     A (covariant) type variable for items in a :class:`~orderedsets.FrozenOrderedSet` and :class:`~orderedsets.FrozenIndexSet`.
-    All items must be :class:`~collections.abc.Hashable`.
+    All items must be hashable.